jackyzha0/jackyzha0.github.io/content/thoughts/idea list.md

 	- [[thoughts/CID|CID]] as the library of babel
 	- Interplanetary communication / state machine
 	- Packet switched electricity
-	- Cloud transport fiction
-		- What if we lived in a world where water was incredibly scarce?
-People would pay huge amounts of money to ship clouds around and 'mine' them for their crops
 	- saving sun for later
 		- make something we take for granted extremely scarce
 - Poetry